BRIKEV/express-jsdoc-swagger-docs/docs/requestBody.md

 Where:
 - `@param` is used to define one parameter.
 - [Type](https://swagger.io/specification/#data-types) is defined between `{}`.
-- After the type, you have to define they key **request.body**.
+- After the type, you have to define the key **request.body**.
 This key must have that value if you want this as a body payload.
 - The following option, separated between ` - `, is the description.
 - The last option of the keyword `@param` *(application/json)* specify the request media type.
 This is optional and its default value is *application/json*.